pyeventsourcing/esdbclient/README.md

 subscription = client.read_subscription_to_all(group_name=group_name1)
 ```

-The `ack()` method should be used by a consumer to indicate to the server that it
+The `ack()` method should be used by a consumer to "acknowledge" to the server that
-has received and successfully processed a recorded event.
+it has received and successfully processed a recorded event.
 This will prevent that
 recorded event being received by another consumer in the same group.
 The `ack()`
+method takes an `event_id`.
+The value of this argument should be obtained from
-method takes an `event_id` argument, which is the ID of the recorded event that
+the `ack_id` attribute of the recorded event object that is being acknowledged.
+This
+is sometimes not the same as the value of the recorded event's `id` attribute when
-has been received.
+subscription has been configured to resolve links.

 The example below iterates over the subscription object, and calls `ack()`.
 The
 `stop()` method is called when we have received the last event, so that we can